Lengthy Tarmac Delay Contingency Plan

 At each airport where we fly (including diversion airports), our contingency plan for lengthy tarmac delays has been made available and coordinated with airport authorities, the Transportation Security Administration (TSA), and U.S. Customs & Border Protection.
 Should the need arise; we will work with airport authorities and other airlines to share and/or acquire the necessary equipment (including gates) to allow for passenger deplaning.

-DOT Regulations require any domestic flight to return to a gate and/or afford passengers the opportunity to deplane at a safe, remote location if a flight has been away from its departure gate for more than three (3) hours (4 hours for international flights).
+DOT Regulations require any domestic flight to return to a gate and/or afford passengers the opportunity to deplane at a safe, remote location if the main cabin door has been closed for more than three (3) hours (4 hours for international flights).
 This may result in situations where a flight's departure may be imminent, but is forced to return to a gate or remote location to comply with Federal regulations.
 There are three exceptions, which allow an aircraft to remain off the gate beyond three hours (four hours for international flights):

 - Air Traffic Control (ATC) advises the pilot-in-command (PIC) that returning to a gate or permitting passengers to disembark/deplane elsewhere would significantly disrupt airport operations.

 In an effort to make sure that no flight is subjected to an excessive tarmac delay situation Elite Airways has established an action timeline with established trigger points which assist in the management and mitigation of these situations:

-- 60 minutes after a flight has departed from a gate or at after a flight has landed, Elite Airways will activate its Tarmac Delay Program (TDP).
+- 60 minutes after the main cabin door has been closed or after a flight has landed, Elite Airways will activate its Tarmac Delay Program (TDP).

 - At 90 minutes, the pilot-in-command and Flight Control will communicate as to the reason for the continued delay and the expected end of the tarmac delay.

 - No later than 120 minutes after main cabin door closure (or landing) our in-flight team will ensure that all passengers have been afforded the opportunity to receive food and water.

 - At 150 minutes, unless the pilot in command deems that departure is imminent, the aircraft will look to return to a gate or move to a remote parking location where passengers can be afforded the opportunity to deplane.